SEO Glossary

 Introduction

 Here's the part no one wants to say out loud: most sites that struggle to rank aren't suffering from a link-building problem.
 They're suffering from a link-keeping problem.
-They earn backlinks, those links deliver authority to a page, and then that authority quietly disappears into the site's structural dead zones — never reaching the pages that need it most.
+They earn backlinks, those links deliver authority to a page, and then that authority quietly disappears into the site's structural dead zones—never reaching the pages that need it most.

 I've seen sites with hundreds of referring domains ranking below competitors with a fraction of the backlink profile, simply because their internal architecture was funneling authority away from their most important pages instead of toward them.
-Link juice — the informal but deeply useful concept describing how ranking authority flows through hyperlinks — is one of the most misunderstood levers in SEO.
-Most guides will tell you what it is in two paragraphs and move on.

 This guide is different.
 We're going to map exactly how authority enters your site, how it moves (or fails to move) between pages, and how to engineer your site architecture so that every link you earn works harder than your competitors' links do.

-We'll introduce two frameworks you won't find elsewhere — the PIPE Audit and the River Model — that give you a systematic, repeatable way to manage authority flow rather than guessing at it.
+We'll introduce two frameworks you won't find elsewhere—the PIPE Audit and the River Model—that give you a systematic, repeatable way to manage authority flow rather than guessing at it.
 Whether you run a content-heavy publication, a SaaS product, or an e-commerce store, the principles here apply.
 Let's start by dismantling the most common misconception in the space.

 Contrarian View